 Stolen Items or items lost in a fire

 Library materials stolen from a patron or lost in a fire remain the responsibility of the patron.
 A receipt may be offered to the patron for insurance purposes.
 If the items have been damaged or lost through circumstances such as fire, theft, flooding, etc., and the borrower can provide official documentation of the event, e.g. a police report, insurance statement, etc., the Library will forgive half (½) of the total replacement fees.
-Any fines/fees associated with the late return of the items will be canceled with the exception of collection services recovery fees.

 Refunds for Lost and Paid Materials

 A patron may receive a refund if an item that has been lost and paid for is found and returned within 1 year of the item taking on “lost” status.
 The item being returned must be in library condition, as determined by the Circulation Supervisor.
 The amount of the refund will be the amount paid for the item minus the maximum overdue fine.
 Items are marked ‘assumed lost’ when they have not been returned sixty (60) days after the date due.
 When an item becomes ‘assumed lost,’ the price listed in the copy record in the Library’s materials database is charged to the borrower’s account.
 When an ‘assumed lost’ item is returned in good condition, the item replacement fee is deleted from the borrower’s account.
-Overdue fines are assessed.
 If the returned item is damaged and cannot be returned to the collection, the item replacement fee remains on the borrower’s record.

 Circulation and Registration Records – Confidentiality Policy